 There is definitely more to South Africa than jungles and safaris.
 Cape Town offers adventure with a touch of sophistication.
-It is home to rolling vineyards, gastronomic cuisine, metamorphic history, and vibrant cultural mix.
-Cape Town is the epitome of resilience after abolishing their former policy of segregating both economically and politically a portion of their population.
+It is home to rolling vineyards, gastronomic cuisine, metamorphic history, and a vibrant cultural mix.
+Cape Town is the epitome of resilience after abolishing its former policy of segregating both economically and politically a portion of its population.

 Places to go:

 - Table Mountain – The best way to relish the view of the place is to catch a cable car up to its summit and back down.
 If you’re the “extreme adventure” kind of person, you can rappel back down.
 You can descend a rope 112 meters down to the base of the mountain.
 Or if you’re willing to invest more time, reach the summit by hiking.
 There are several different beautiful trails to choose from.